pygtc is compatible with Python 2.7 and 3.6 or greater and requires the following packages:

 cd /path/to/pygtc python setup.py develop

-installed to run the tests, although pygtc functions fine without it.
-You should
+installed to run the tests, although pygtc functions fine without them.
+You

-There are two ways to run the test suite.
-You can use the nosetests utility from within the pygtc package directory:
+To run the test suite, use the pytest utility from within the pygtc package directory:

-In either case, there are 25 tests to run, and it should take between 20-30 seconds to run them all.
+There are 25 tests to run, and it should take between 20-30 seconds to run them all.
 If the first test fails, there may be something wrong with your matplotlib install in general (or maybe something weird in your rcParams).
 If you are missing pandas or scipy, a few tests will be skipped.
 If you get a ton of errors make sure you read the first paragraph in this section and you have all the prerequisites installed.
 If matplotlib can’t find Arial and you recently installed it, delete your matplotlib font cache and try again.
+If you are running on matplotlib 2.x, then expect the chain label tests to fail because mpl 2 and 3 handle margins slightly differently.
 If errors persist, let us know at GitHub.

 Contribution and/or bug reports¶